 - The Vacation Scholarship awards are not intended to compete with industrial or labour employment.
-The value of the Scholarship is £225 per week, with a minimum length of two weeks.
-The average length of a scholarship is six weeks but applications for eight week Scholarships may be considered at the discretion of the Selection Panels if a strong case for support is made at the time of applying.
+The value of the Scholarship is £250 per week, with a minimum length of two weeks and the maximum is 12 weeks.
+All applicants should provide a strong case for support explaining why the requested lenght of support is necessary to their project.
+The Selection Committee reserves the right to reduce the lenght of an award is the case for support is not satisfactory.

 - A scholarship may be cancelled if a student fails to demonstrate satisfactory progress during the project’s lifetime, or abandons it.

-- Should a project be cancelled or abandoned after the start date, the amount refunded to the Trust will be adjusted based on the number of full weeks already completed by the student.
+- Should a project be cancelled or abandoned after the start date, the amount invoiced to the Trust will be adjusted based on the number of full weeks completed by the student.

 - Awards are not transferable to a different student or project.

-Applications must be submitted by the student's project supervisor, using the online submission on this website.
+Applications must be submitted by the student's project supervisor, using the online application portal on this website.

 Students should not apply directly to the Trust and may be disqualified if applying directly to the Trust.